When you get married, life changes in unexpected ways.

-Combined life insurance is quite similar to a joint policy.
+Combined life insurance is like a joint life insurance policy.
 Just like joint life insurance policy, combined life insurance policy covers both partners, but there are some key differentiating factors between joint life insurance policy and combined life insurance policy.

 Single Life Insurance

-A single life policy covers only one individual and is not tied to the insured’s marital status.
+A single life insurance policy covers only one individual and is not tied to the insured’s marital status.
 In the event of the insured’s death, the provider issues the death benefit to the beneficiary.

 Join First-To-Die Life Insurance

 Joint life insurance is built for two.
 It covers the life of both partners but requires only one application.
 The policy also pays out only once, and the coverage ends when the insurer issues the payout.

 Those looking for life insurance for young married couples may find a joint life policy a good option.
 This is because it is generally cheaper than two separate policies.